 Modified photocatalyst subjected to visible light irradiation will induce the photodegradation of $Fe^{3+}$ in which creating radicals (O2- and -OH).
 The radicals in turn oxidize the sulfur compounds in the model oil phase to form highly polarized compounds, sulfones and sulfoxides.
 These two do not distribute into the nonpolar model oil and much easier to be extracted into the ionic liquid phase in which is a polar compound.
-So, the extraction of sulfur compounds happen simultaneously with the extraction of the oxidized sulfur compounds.
+So, the extraction of sulfur compounds.
 The decrease in concentration of sulfur compounds in model oil is caused by the oxidation of the sulfur compounds in the model oil phase and its extraction into ionic liquid phase by attraction of polar compounds.